 Happy Christmas what a bloody great Gaz year it was!
 Sian X

-― hefty organ euston caucus gash coombes squall who've inferiority (sarahell), Tuesday, 22 December 2015 21:17 (four years ago) link
+― hefty organ euston caucus gash coombes squall who've inferiority (sarahell), Tuesday, 22 December 2015 21:17 (five years ago) link

 Great blog from Mike Monaghan on our recent #MercuryPrize BBC6Music session.
 Lovely words from our Growls too 👏

-― hefty organ euston caucus gash coombes squall who've inferiority (sarahell), Tuesday, 22 December 2015 21:24 (four years ago) link
+― hefty organ euston caucus gash coombes squall who've inferiority (sarahell), Tuesday, 22 December 2015 21:24 (five years ago) link

-― The term “hitler racism” from Carmen Van Kerckhove at Racialicious (nakhchivan), Tuesday, 22 December 2015 22:49 (four years ago) link
+― The term “hitler racism” from Carmen Van Kerckhove at Racialicious (nakhchivan), Tuesday, 22 December 2015 22:49 (five years ago) link

 on the 1985 REM album track "Feeling Gravity's Pull", Michael Stipe observes that "It's a Gaz Coombes kind of sky"